 Search volume is the number of people searching for a particular keyword.
 High search volume means the keyword is popular and more people are searching for it.
 But a high search volume does not mean a profitable keyword.

-Keyword difficulty score in numbers from 0 to 100.
+Keyword difficulty scores in numbers from 0 to 100.
 If the score is high you will have high competition.
-It will be hard for you to rank on the first page of google
+It will be hard for you to rank on the first page of Google

 Keyword relevancy shows the relevancy of a keyword to the search engine result pages.
 A SERP analysis can help you in finding out the relevancy of your keyword.
 Here is how to find out the relevancy of the keyword.

 Do a Google search using your keyword.
 Go through the first ten results.
 Now, analyse the results.
 Are they relevant to your keyword?

 You should target the keywords that are easy to rank.
 To do your job easily you can check out the keyword difficulty score.
 If you see a lot of videos, social media or low-authority sites.
 It’s a sign of a keyword with a low difficulty score.

 Find out the search intent of the keyword you are targeting.
 If you don’t know about search intent.
 Go through the article about what is the search intent.
 In short, there are four different types of search intent types: